top of page

 Mission

-To advance LGBTQ-2S (native two spirit) social and legal equality.
-This includes environmental action which is at the foundation of building a healthy and equitable life for all.
+To advance social and legal equality.
+This includes environmental action at the foundation of building a healthy and equitable life for all.

 Our Mission in Action